mvs-develop/dev.bitshares.works/docs/development/apps/network_secure.rst

 -------

 ..
-Attention:: The ``delayed_node`` program is no longer supported after BitShares Core 4.0.0 is released.
+Attention:: The ``delayed_node`` program is no longer supported after DNA Core 4.0.0 is released.
 For the instruction, *How to configure a witness_node as a delayed_node*, check the following link:

    * `How to configure a witness_node as a delayed_node <https://github.com/bitshares/bitshares-core/wiki/Delayed-Node>`_